 The concert was a huge success and friends persuaded Bill that she had a natural aptitude for singing traditional songs.
 She’d never previously thought of herself as a singer, limiting her party pieces to coy interpretations of Kate Bush and Beverly Craven songs, though she also played keyboards with predominantly female band The Wise Wound, and appeared with them twice at Glastonbury Festival.
-It was The Wise Wound who christened her Baby Bill - she was barely 20 at the time - and she took up the accordion as an alternative to dragging keyboards to remote festivals, where she often discovered there was no electricity anyway.
+When she was 20, The Wise Wound who christened her Baby Bill and she took up the accordion as an alternative to dragging keyboards to remote festivals, where she often discovered there was no electricity anyway.
 All she had was a huge antiquated accordion from her Grandmother and a book of Karen Tweed tunes.

 By turns stark, haunting, elegant, and playful, Two Year Winter finds Jones freshly energized by two years of constant touring throughout the US, UK, Japan, Denmark, and Belgium.
 “It was my first time in the States since my honeymoon,” she jokes.
 Existing at the intersection of heritage, contemporary experience, and Jones’ own unbridled senses of adventure and curiosity, Two Year Winter is up to the daunting task of following her previous two triumphs.
 The result is stunning, beguiling music that resonates with timeless echoes while expanding the boundaries of traditional music.